2022 Paralympic Winter Games: Team USA Medal Count

-The 2022 Paralympic Winter Games are underway on NBC and Peacock and the United States is looking to rack up as many medals as possible.
-The Games are taking place in Beijing, China from Friday, March 4 through Sunday, March 13 featuring approximately 564 athletes competing across six sports (78 total medal events).
+The 2022 Paralympic Winter Games have officially come to a close with the United States racking up a total of 20 medals.
+The Games took in Beijing, China from Friday, March 4 through Sunday, March 13 featuring approximately 564 athletes competing across six sports (78 total medal events).
 See below to find out every single medal won by Team USA at the 2022 Paralympic Winter Games.
 Sign up for Peacock now and live stream every moment.

 RELATED: Skiing in a skirt, Sheina Vaspi sends message in Paralympic debut